chemag/audiolat/README.md

 The exact operation of the downlink (midi) experiment is as follows.

+Unlike the previous experiment, this one requires an external midi device.
+We have used an [Alesis SamplePad 4](https://www.alesis.com/products/view2/samplepad-4) and a drum stick.

 * (1) we open 2 audio streams, one that records audio from the mic (uplink/input direction), and one that plays audio into the speaker (downlink/output direction).
 Each of the audio streams requires a callback function, which will be called every time the mic has new data ("record" stream), and every time the speaker needs new data ("playout" stream).
 The callback function includes as parameters:
   * (1.1) the data being captured, with its length (in number of frames) for the record stream
   * (1.2) an empty buffer for the app to provide the data being requested, with the required length (in number of frames), for the playout stream.